 If eligible to receive textbooks in alternate format, you must submit a Book Request Form along with proof of purchase of your textbooks to the COD.
 In most cases, text materials will be available fourteen business days after you submit your request and receipts.
 The COD will contact students if we anticipate any delay in fulfilling your request.

 Assistive Technology refers to hardware, software or equipment commonly used by individuals with disabilities to perform functions that might otherwise be difficult or impossible.
 COD introduces a menu of assistive technology from which eligible students can select to optimize access to their educational materials.

 If you believe Assistive Technology will decrease the impact of disability in your educational endeavors, please schedule a meeting with the Disability Services Coordinator at 215-751-8050 to discuss your needs.

-COD offers the following Assistive Technology to eligible students:
+The following Assistive Technology is available to eligible students:

 - Dragon Naturally Speaking

 - Enlarged print keyboards